Ignotus-mago/GlitchSort2/README.txt

 sun.applet.AppletViewer is no longer part of the Java environment beyond compiler 1.8 and JRE 8 (1.8.0_141), so you are advised to use that environment for compiling and running.
 Yup, this is archaic code

-See http://paulhertz.net/factory/2012/08/glitchsort2/ for Processing code and binaries, user manual and details.
+See https://github.com/Ignotus-mago/GlitchSort2/releases/tag/v01b10 for Processing code and binaries, user manual and details.
+Note that GlitchSort is provided AS IS with NO SUPPORT.
+I stopped developing it in 2013 and am not going back.